ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.hidden.md

 Network connectivity should remain intact and you should be able to see your Virtual Machine running on a different host e.g. BMS002 / esx-002 via vCenter.

-In addition, if you run the following commands, you can see the location change of the VLAN NIC 'vlan-nic-vm-1'.
+In addition, if you run the following commands, you can see the location change of the VLAN NIC 'vlan-nic-vm-1' from $VMWARE_BMS001.

 ```sh
 ibmcloud is bm-nics $VMWARE_BMS001